YuLab-SMU/DOSE/docs/cross-species-disease-interpretation-roadmap.md

 The package should still feel like DOSE: ontology-aware, enrichment-capable, and bioconductor-friendly.
 The new contribution is the cross-species interpretation layer that connects disease ontology analysis to mouse model biology.

+### Publication scope

+The first paper is centered on traceable human-disease to mouse-model lookup and leakage-audited gene/ortholog-based prioritization.
+Phenotype-aware ranking is a primary method only if its mapping and provenance gates pass; otherwise it is an explicitly limited secondary analysis.
+GenCC, Open Targets, IMPC, and LLM explanation are extensions and are not required for the first scientific claim.